 - Bester is found to have had a hand in this.

-- Colonel Badass: He's a brash, unsympathetic figure here, but it's implied that he has definitely earned his rank.
+- Colonel Badass: Ben Zayn is a brash, unsympathetic figure here, but it's implied that he has definitely earned his rank.

 - Continuity Nod:

 - Delenn's concern about Shaal Mayan is very warranted considering what happened to her last time she was there.

 - Ivanova takes Garibaldi up on the drink he offered after her father died.